-Dermarolling: Literally Everything You Need to Know (B&As Inside)
+Dermarolling Explained (8 Studies): EVERYTHING You Need to Know (B&As Inside)

 Mmmm, derma rolling (a.k.a. microneedling)… or uh… stabbing your face with hundreds of little needles all at once with a device like this!
 BWAHAHA.

 Before we proceed I have a confession to make: I probably have masochistic tendencies.
 You see, I quite enjoy derma rolling my face, and find the whole process pleasantly relaxing.
 Weird, I know.

 You may be wondering, “HOW IN THE WORLD is inserting hundreds of little needles into your face relaxing?
 And why the hell would anyone want to do that ANYWAY?”